iel-amra/So_long/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

-So_long was developed on ubuntu but should work well on other debian based distribution
+So_long was developed and tested only on ubuntu, but should work well on other debian based distribution

 ### Prerequisites